G-Abhinav01/Aether-notes-app/README.md

 Commercial or derivative use of the code, design, or concepts is **strictly prohibited** without prior written permission from the author.

 © 2025 G Abhinav (@Abhinav)

+---

+# 🚀 Migration Notice (v1.1 → v2.0)

+## 🛠️ Migration from React Native to Flutter + Dart

+As of version 2.0, this project has been migrated from React Native to Flutter + Dart.

+This decision was made after careful consideration of the project's long-term maintainability, performance goals, and development roadmap.

+## 🔄 Why the Migration?

+Several factors contributed to this shift:

+-   **Unified Tooling & Ecosystem:** Flutter provides a cohesive environment with first-party tooling (e.g., Flutter CLI, Hot Reload, Dart DevTools), making development more streamlined and consistent.

+-   **Performance:** Flutter compiles directly to native ARM code, offering smoother animations and lower latency compared to React Native’s JavaScript bridge architecture.

+-   **UI Consistency:** Flutter’s widget-based rendering ensures pixel-perfect UI across both iOS and Android without relying heavily on native components.

+-   **Reduced Dependency Overhead:** React Native often depends on third-party libraries for essential functionality, leading to frequent version mismatches and compatibility issues.

+-   **Long-Term Maintainability:** Flutter’s active community, robust documentation, and growing adoption across platforms (mobile, web, desktop) offer a more unified and future-proof approach.

+## 📁 Project Versioning

+v1.1 and earlier: Built with React Native (JavaScript/TypeScript)

+v2.0 and beyond: Built with Flutter (Dart)

+Older versions are preserved in the repository under the `legacy/react-native` branch for reference and archival purposes.

+---

+## 💡 Notes for Developers

+The new Flutter codebase is structured following best practices including separation of concerns, state management (e.g., Provider, Riverpod, or Bloc depending on your choice), and platform-agnostic UI.

+Documentation and contribution guidelines have been updated to reflect Flutter usage.

+All core functionality from the React Native version has been re-evaluated and reimplemented to align with Flutter conventions.